themindfuldev/cintia-personal-site/src/content/work/project-emerald.md

   - <a href="../../project-emerald-loader.pdf" target="_blank" rel="noopener" >Loader</a>
   - <a href="../../project-emerald-skeleton.pdf" target="_blank" rel="noopener" >Skeleton</a>

-**Disclaimer:** The design system is an internal resource, so unfortunately I can’t share much of it here.
+**Disclaimer:** The Emerald design system was an internal resource and private to Delta Dental designers and engineers.
+Unfortunately I can't share much of it here.
 Feel free to reach out if you want to learn more about my work on Emerald.

 ## Emerald component process